star icon 1700+ Reviews

 Meeting / end location

-• Meeting point: Homomonument / Westerkerk (near the Anne Frank House)
+• Meeting: Homomonument / Westerkerk (near Anne Frank House)

 Group Size

-• Public tours: Max 8 guests — intimate, personal, connection-driven.
+• Public tours: Max 8 guests.
+Always intimate.
+Always conversational.

 • Private tours: Larger groups welcome.
-Due to city rules, we split into smaller groups per guide so it still feels human-sized.
+In line with city regulations, we split into smaller groups per guide to preserve depth and quality.

 Weather